SenkaWolf/Beginner-Exploring-Linux/README.md

 ### Post Format
 Anything to do with the terminal (konsole) will be within fenced code blocks throughout this document.
 The code lines will start with a dollar sign<sup>($)</sup> which illustrates terminal input and if the line has a suffix of a hashtag<sup>(#)</sup> then this will be a comment explaining the line.

+Unless specified any steps which require confirmation with a 'y' or 'n' always confirm it with 'y'.

 ![---](https://github.com/senkawolf/Beginner-Exploring-Arch-Linux/blob/main/media/line.png?raw=true)

 <h2 align="center">Bare Metal or Virtual Machine</h2>